AurelienC/meteor-free-jqGrid/README.md

   };
   ```

-## Configuration and Demo
+## Configuration

-You can play within rendered event and configure jqGrid, check the [jqGrid Demos](http://trirand.com/blog/jqgrid/jqgrid.html) for more configurations and Examples.
+You can play within rendered event and configure jqGrid, check the [free-jqGrid documentation](https://free-jqgrid.github.io/).

-## Todo

-  1. Configuration for extra plugins.
-  1. Configuration for language.
-  1. Examples.